-Customer Type and features to be verified Documents / Information discretion, accept only one of those documents as proof of business/ activity; provided that the Company undertakes contact point verification and such other information and clarification has been collected which would be required to establish the existence of such firm, and the Company shall confirm and satisfy itself that the business activity has been verified from the address of the proprietary concern.
-KYC Template / information as prescribed by the Reserve Bank of India for uploading data with Central KYC Record Registry Such other documents as may be prescribed from time to time Partnership - Legal name - Address - Names of all partners and Documents to be obtained from Beneficial Owner, managers, officers or employees holding an attorney to transact on behalf of the partnership firm: - Documents to be obtained from "Individual Customers" their addressesUltimate Beneficial OwnersTelephone numbers of the firm and partners Certified copies of each of the following documents to be obtained from the partnership firm: Registration certificate.
-Partnership deed.
-Permanent Account Number of the partnership firm.
-The names of all the partners.
-Address of the registered office, and the principal place of its business, if it is different.
-KYC Template / information as prescribed by the Reserve Bank of India for uploading data with Central KYC Record Registry.
-Such other documents as may be prescribed from time to time.
-Utility Bill on the name of firm.
-Trust Legal Name &amp; address of the Trust Names of trustees, settlers, Documents to be obtained from Beneficial Owner, managers, officers or employees holding an attorney to transact on behalf of the Trust: Documents to be obtained from "Individual Customers" Telephone/fax numbers Certified copies of each of the following documents to be obtained from the trust: Registration certificate.
-Trust deed.
-Permanent Account Number or Form No.60 of the trust.
-The names of the beneficiaries, trustees, settlor, protector, if any and authors of the trust.
-The address of the registered office of the trust.
-List of trustees, settlor, protector or any authors of the trust and documents (Please refer to documents to be obtained from "Individual Customers), for those discharging the role as trustee and authorized to transact on behalf of the trust.
-KYC Template / information as prescribed by the Reserve Bank of India for uploading data with Central KYC Record Registry.
-Such other documents as may be prescribed from time to time.
+Customer Type and features to be verified Documents / Information discretion, accept only one of those documents as proof of business/ activity; provided that the Company undertakes contact point verification and such other information and clarification has been collected which would be required to establish the existence of such firm, and the Company shall confirm and satisfy itself that the business activity has been verified from the address of the proprietary concern. - KYC Template / information as prescribed by the Reserve Bank of India for uploading data with Central KYC Record Registry - Such other documents as may be prescribed from time to time - Such other documents as may be prescribed from time to time Partnership - Legal name - Address - Names of all partners and their addresses - Ultimate Beneficial Owners - Telephone numbers of the firm and partners Documents to be obtained from Beneficial Owner, managers, officers or employees holding an attorney to transact on behalf of the partnership firm: - Documents to be obtained from "Individual Customers" Certified copies of each of the following documents to be obtained from the partnership firm: - Registration certificate. - Partnership deed. - Permanent Account Number of the partnership firm. - The names of all the partners. - Address of the registered office, and the principal place of its business, if it is different. - KYC Template / information as prescribed by the Reserve Bank of India for uploading data with Central KYC Record Registry. - Such other documents as may be prescribed from time to time. - Utility Bill on the name of firm.
+Trust - Legal Name & address of the Trust - Names of trustees, settlers, beneficiaries - Telephone/fax numbers Documents to be obtained from Beneficial Owner, managers, officers or employees holding an attorney to transact on behalf of the Trust: - Documents to be obtained from "Individual Customers" Certified copies of each of the following documents to be obtained from the trust: - Registration certificate. - Trust deed. - Permanent Account Number or Form No.60 of the trust. - The names of the beneficiaries, trustees, settlor, protector, if any and authors of the trust. - The address of the registered office of the trust. - List of trustees, settlor, protector or any authors of the trust and documents (Please refer to documents to be obtained from "Individual Customers), for those discharging the role as trustee and authorized to transact on behalf of the trust. - KYC Template / information as prescribed by the Reserve Bank of India for uploading data with Central KYC Record Registry. - Such other documents as may be prescribed from time to time.